ShaddGallegos/RHTI/README.md

  * [Whats components comprise Satellite?](https://access.redhat.com/articles/1343683)

-        NOTE: Satellite has a lot of features so the request will be started with a conversation with your sales person and the technical account team to assist in the archatecturewhen you request a evaluation
+        NOTE: Satellite has a lot of features so the request will be started with a conversation with your sales person and the technical account team to assist in the archatecturewhen you request a evaluation.

  * [Satellite_PDF](./Satellite/Satellite_PDF)
  * [Satellite_DOC](./Satellite/Satellite_DOC)